Dan Chaon: Published writing

 In 2022, Chaon published his fourth novel, Sleepwalk.
 He read from it on Storybound (podcast).
 Reviewing it for The New York Times Book Review, Joshua Ferris described the book as a "comic departure from the straightforward darkness of recent Chaon."
 He wrote that the book's plot was "Pynchonian" and "baroque", adding that "What prevails above the plot is the voice, which is consistently winning and — odd for so bloody a tale — unfailingly warm."

+Website Controversy

+Chaon wrote in The Atlantic, in November 2022, that his former website, danchaon.com, had been taken over by someone else who posted a fake "official website of the writer" there, and he had been unable to remove it.

 Personal life

 Chaon lives in Cleveland Heights, Ohio.

 In about the mid-1990s, Chaon met his biological father through a DNA registry.
 He later said that, because his adoptive father was a construction worker and different in nature from Chaon, "I had this whole image of, if I were to ever find my biological parents, they would be very artistic.
 But my biological father is a construction worker—he's an electrician!"

 Chaon married the writer Sheila Schwartz either in 1988 or on June 4, 1989.
 The two met when he was a nineteen-year-old undergraduate student at Northwestern, and she was his thirty-year-old writing professor.
 They were married for twenty years until her death of ovarian cancer in November 2008.
 They have two sons, Philip Chaon and Paul Chaon.